The Corporate Tax Planning Law Review: Australia

 The MLI allows Australia and its treaty partner countries to swiftly modify their bilateral tax treaties to implement measures designed to better address multinational tax avoidance.

-The introduction of a principal purpose test is expected to be the most far-reaching amendment for structuring work.
+The introduction of a principal purpose test is one of the most far-reaching amendments for structuring work.

-It is expected to add another weapon in policing treaty shopping, particularly coupled with the ATO's early intervention strategy through the FIRB process.
-In future, it will be critical to ensure that all entities in an offshore structure have commercial substance.
+It adds another weapon in policing treaty shopping, particularly coupled with the ATO's early intervention strategy through the FIRB process.
+It is critical to ensure that all entities in an offshore structure have commercial substance.

-Australian law has been amended to explicitly require that the arm's-length principle be applied consistently with the OECD's Aligning Transfer Pricing Outcomes with Value Creation, Actions 8–10 Final Reports.124
+Australian law has been amended to explicitly require that the arm's-length principle be applied consistently with the OECD's Aligning Transfer Pricing Outcomes with Value Creation, Actions 8–10 Final Reports.130

 The harmonisation of transfer pricing guidance and additional detail on key risk areas is expected to reduce future opportunity for transfer pricing arbitrage.